FullSimplify/FullSimplify.github.io/_posts/2000-01-02-Support-Vector-Machines,-a-Gentle-Introduction.md

 \kappa(x,y)=\langle \phi(x),\phi(y) \rangle_{\mathcal{H}}.
 \end{equation}

-Every reproducing kernel can be represented with an inner product of feature maps.
+*Every reproducing kernel can be represented with an inner product of feature maps.* We have reached the conclusion that we can represent a reproducing kernel in a RKHS with the formula above.

 ### Summary